jcervas/class-cmu-84-721/syllabus.md

         - Engstrom, E. J. (2013).
 Partisan Gerrymandering and the Construction of American Democracy.
 University of Michigan Press.
 [Read Here](https://doi.org/10.2307/j.ctt1gk086k)

-## Facial coverings:

-We will follow whatever protocol is provided by the university.

 ## Academic Integrity: